First login

 The setup wizard

 On a fresh instance you’ll land on the onboarding wizard — four short steps that take about two minutes.
-You can skip it at any point with the Skip setup link in the top right; every choice is editable later from Config.
+You can skip it at any point with the Skip setup link in the top right; every choice is editable later from Settings.

 Step 1 — About you